European Terrestrial Reference System 1989

 ETRS89 is the EU-recommended frame of reference for geodata for Europe.
 It is the only geodetic datum to be used for mapping and surveying purposes in Europe.

 It plays the same role for Europe as NAD-83 for North America.
 (NAD-83 is a datum in which the North American Plate as a whole is static, and which is used for mapping and surveying in the US, Canada, and Mexico.)
-ETRS89 and NAD-83 are based on the GRS80 ellipsoid.
-WGS84 originally used the GRS80 reference ellipsoid, but has undergone some minor refinements in later editions since its initial publication.
+ETRS89 is based on the GRS80 ellipsoid.

+EUREF recommends ETRS89 realisation ETRF2000 for mapping purposes.
+Although different realisations are used by national mapping agencies, the differences are generally at centimetre level.
+The EPSG ensemble of all ETRS89 realisations has an accuracy of 0.1 metre.

+The most important EPSG codes for ETRS89 are: